browserengineering/book/book/animations.md

 ::: {.further}

-Mostly for simplicity, our browser composites `SaveLayer` visual effects, regardless of whether they are animating.
+Mostly for simplicity, our browser composites `AlphaAndBlend` visual effects, regardless of whether they are animating.
 But in fact, there are some good reasons to always composite certain visual effects.